 Love and Lust by Pavan K Varma & Sandhya Mulchandani

-If you thought Kamasutra represents ancient Indian erotic literature, read this book to know that it is just a small speck in the spectrum of Erotica in Indian literature that has its beginnings right in the Rig Veda and is found in as much abundance in the folk literature around the country.
+If you thought Kamasutra represents ancient Indian erotic literature, read this book Love and Lust to know that it is just a small speck in the spectrum of Erotica in Indian literature.
+That has its beginnings right in the Rig Veda and is found in as much abundance in the folk literature around the country.

-Fair amount of the literature quoted here is poetry from various languages and regions of India.
-South India – particularly Tamil and Telugu has so much poetry describing the love making, the preparation of a devdasi and making her expert in entertaining the customers and extracting the most out of them.
-There are quite a few stories of incest and the one I liked was the one that goes on to explain how the relationships get complicated with incest – it is hilarious but still manages to give a message.
+A fair amount of the literature quoted here is poetry from various languages and regions of India.
+South India – particularly Tamil and Telugu has so much poetry describing the love making, the preparation of a devadasi and making her expert in entertaining the customers.
+And extracting the most out of them.
+There are quite a few stories of incest.
+And the one I liked was the one that goes on to explain how the relationships get complicated with incest.
+It is hilarious but still manages to give a message.

-I took more than 3 months to read this book and that is because it is not easy to read it and much less comprehend it.
+I took more than 3 months to read this book.
+And that is because it is not easy to read it.
+Much less comprehend it.
 At times reading too many pieces together would have been an overdose for me.